Inspiring change in the workplace as a leader in gender equality

-In 2016 Elizabeth was appointed an Officer of the Order of Australia and was named 2016 NSW Australian of the Year.
-She holds Honorary Doctorates of Law from the University of Sydney, University of New South Wales and the University of Technology Sydney and Honorary Doctorates from Deakin and Edith Cowan Universities.
+In recognition of her work, Elizabeth was made an Officer of the Order of Australia in 2016, as well as the 2016 NSW Australian of the Year.
+She is an Adjunct Professor at The University of Sydney, an Honorary Fellow of the Australian Academy of Technology and Engineering, and holds Honorary Doctorates from various Australian universities including the University of Sydney, University of New South Wales and University of Technology.